propertyhive/WP-Property-Hive-Demo-Data-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.1 =
+* Ensure _price_actual meta key set when inserting properties.
+This resulted in issues with properties not appearing on frontend
+* Declared support for WordPress 5.7.1

 = 1.0.0 =
 * First working release of the add on